nejckrmelj/domoticz-pi-smarthome/README.md

 7. Add new hardware for every useful GPIO on the Raspberry Pi with name _GPIO [pin number]_ and type _Dummy (Does nothing, use for virtual switches only_

 8. Add switches with hardware _GPIO [pin number]_ with any type and name

+### Clone Repo With Git Sparse Checkout

+To clone only specific folder (e.g. on the Rapsberry Pi you only need a software folder) use git sparse checkout

+1. Init repository localy with `git init` and `git remote add origin [repo url]`

+2. Init git sparse checkout `git sparse-checkout init --cone`

+3. Specify folder to pull with `git sparse-checkout set [folder name]`